 What is the Council Reference Group?

-The Council Reference Group was established in 2024 to advise on the implementation of the rate peg methodology (which was updated in 2023 for effect from the 2024-25 financial year).
+The Council Reference Group was established in 2024 to advise on the implementation of the rate peg methodology (which was updated in 2023 to take effect from the 2024-25 financial year).

 The CRG provides a forum to identify and address current and emergent issues.
 This includes establishing a process for specific adjustment factors to be included in the rate peg for specific costs faced by councils or groups of councils where ratepayers benefit from activities generating the costs and where we have the necessary information to ascertain the quantum of these costs.